-- AAAA record – Also called quad-A records, it specifies IPv6 address for a given host.
-It works the same way as the A record, the only difference being the type of IP address.
-You should use AAAA record along with the A record, as it’s considered best practice and might even lead to performance boost.
+- AAAA record – Also called quad-A records, it specifies IPv6 address for a web host.
+It works the same way as A record, the only difference being the updated version of IP address.
+You should use AAAA record along with A record, as it’s considered best practice and might even lead to performance boost.

 - Nameservers – Also called NS records, they’re given to you by your hosting provider.
 They serve as a bridge between your domain and the IP address of your hosting account so visitors can reach your site.
 Unlike other DNS records, if you change your Nameservers, then your hosting provider will have to manage all your other DNS records.

 For an in-depth guide, there’s no better resource than our DNS & Domain Management docs to get started.